ParedesGab/PP5-heritage-housing-issues/README.md

   + State the page’s title.
   + State **business requirement 2**.
   + Include a collapsible box (st.expander) showcasing the most influential attributes (OverallQual, GarageArea, TotalBsmtSF, and YearRemodAdd) for the client's inherited houses, alongside their predicted SalePrices.
-These attributes were specifically identified by the machine learning regression model as the most impactful features (best features) for price prediction.
+These attributes were specifically identified by the machine learning regression model as the most impactful features (best features) for price prediction (see Epic 5: Model training, optimization and validation section).

   + Contain a section that shows the summed predicted value (in dollars) of the four inherited properties.
   + Include a section enabling users to predict themselves the SalePrice for any house in Ames, Iowa.
-The prediction widgets correspond to the most influential features (OverallQual, GarageArea, TotalBsmtSF, and YearRemodAdd) identified by the machine learning model for predicting prospective SalePrice.
+The prediction widgets correspond to the most influential features (OverallQual, GarageArea, TotalBsmtSF, and YearRemodAdd) identified by the machine learning model for predicting prospective SalePrice (see Epic 5: Model training, optimization and validation section).
   + Include a "Run predictive analysis" button (st.button) that processes the users’ input through our ML pipeline and predicts the house SalePrice (in dollars).

 ### Page 4: Project Hypothesis and Validation